psenger/first-contact-vs-traitors/README.md

 ## Betrayal for Survival

 Under dire circumstances, trapped animals instinctively act irrationally to survive.
-We witness this when foxes, trapped in a snare, will they bite their own leg off to escape.
+We witness this when foxes, trapped in a snare, will bite their own leg off to escape.

 There is a primal response in us as well, from the Freudian concept of **Id**,